Business people shake hands after a meeting was successful and agreed upon

 • Human resource and organization designers to coordinate the people and process design

-• Technology experts to support platform integration and mitigate cyber security concerns
+• Technology advisors to support platform integration and mitigate cyber security concerns

 • Project managers to coordinate people and monitor process